 - a 10-question marketing survey to send to your e-mail list to find out where they are on social media PLUS extra questions to help you brainstorm opt-in offers, blog ideas, and paid one-on-one or online programs

-Ready to start working smarter and not harder on your social media?
-Sign up for your free social media tracker!
+Ready to work smarter and not harder on your social media?
+Enter your name and email below for your free social media tracker!

 Next year is poised to be a fantastic year for us health and wellness practitioners, I can feel it.
 I know so many of you are ready to start your practice, launch a big online course, or to see more one-on-one or group clients than you ever have before.

 Personally, my essential oil team is growing by leaps and bounds, and I'm trying to get my first online biz course completed (my goal is by March!), so just like you, I know I have to work smarter and not harder.

 I'm not in the place yet, financially, to hire out my social media, so until I am I'm planning on working this tracker to the bone so I can squeeze every ounce of productivity out of my social media time.